heamanthsop/parlant/README.md

   </p>
 </div>

-Parlant is an LLM-first conversational AI framework designed to provide developers with the control and the precision they need over their AI customer-service agents, utilizing behavioral guidelines and runtime supervision. 🔧 🎛️ It's operated using an easy-to-use CLI 📟 and native client SDKs in Python and TypeScript 📦.
+Parlant is an LLM-first conversational AI framework designed to provide developers with the control and the precision they need over their AI customer service agents, utilizing behavioral guidelines and runtime supervision. 🔧 🎛️ It's operated using an easy-to-use CLI 📟 and native client SDKs in Python and TypeScript 📦.

 **IMPORTANT NOTE:** We're looking for more contributors to help get customer-facing agents under control!
 To be a part of this effort, join our [Discord server](https://discord.gg/duxWqxKk6J) and tell us about your relevant skills and how you wish to help.